Nikola Jokić: Early life and education

 Jokić was born in the city of Sombor in the northern part of Serbia.
 He grew up in a two-bedroom apartment that housed him, his two brothers, parents, and grandmother.
-He attended primary school "Dositej Obradović."
+He attended Dositej Obradović Primary School.
 His father was an agricultural engineer.
 Jokić developed a love of basketball early in his life playing with his two older brothers, Strahinja and Nemanja, who were a decade older.
 Both brothers played basketball in Serbia with Nemanja later playing college basketball for Detroit Mercy and C.W.
 Post and for Scranton/Wilkes-Barre Steamers in the Premier Basketball League.
 The brothers are friends with former NBA player Darko Miličić.
-Jokić also loved harness racing as a child and competed as an amateur, a passion he still holds today.
+Jokić also loved harness racing as a child and competed as an amateur, a passion that he still has today.

 Professional career

 Mega Basket (2012–2015)

 Jokić played youth basketball for Vojvodina Srbijagas, drawing attention when he had achieved a total index rating greater than 50 in two consecutive games.
 In December 2012, Jokić signed a contract with Mega Vizura, although in the first season with the team he played mostly for their junior team in 2012–13.
 At the age of 17, Jokić appeared in five games of the Serbian League and averaged 1.8 points and 2.0 rebounds in 10.2 minutes per game.
 In February 2013, he officially signed a four-year contract with the team.

 In the 2013–14 season, Jokić saw more minutes on the court for the senior team.
 Over 25 Adriatic League games, he averaged 11.4 points, 6.4 rebounds and 2.5 assists per game.
 Jokić also played 13 games with the team in the Serbian League and had similar production, averaging 10.9 points, 6.0 rebounds, and 3.3 assists per game.